 We can troubleshoot the ACL error using the show commands as we discussed earlier.
 The wrong order ACEs are the most common ACL errors.
-In this article will discuss some common errors in ACL configuration
+This article will discuss some common errors in ACL configuration

 ACL Error – Example 1